Distributionally Robust Token Optimization in RLHF: Introduction

 \subsection{Related Work}

-\textbf{Reinforcement Learning from Human Feedback.} RLHF~\citep{ouyang2022training,bai2022constitutional} is widely used to align LLMs with human preferences.
+\textbf{Token-level RLHF.} RLHF~\citep{ouyang2022training,bai2022constitutional} is widely used to align LLMs with human preferences.
 Among all popular frameworks, PPO~\citep{ppo} remains a common choice for reinforcement-based fine-tuning, typically with a KL control term to limit deviation from a reference policy.
 As an alternative mainstream approach, DPO~\citep{rafailov2023direct} reformulates preference optimization as a supervised objective on pairwise comparisons, avoiding explicit on-policy rollouts.

-\textbf{Token-level RLHF.} To enhance the two popular methods with sequence-level objectives, token-level alignment methods aim to improve credit assignment and make training less brittle.
+To enhance the two popular methods with sequence-level objectives, token-level alignment methods aim to improve credit assignment and make training less brittle.
 For instance, Token-level DPO (TDPO)~\citep{zeng2024tdpo} introduces a token-wise formulation of the preference objective.
-In this paper, we build our work on Reinforced Token Optimization (RTO)~\citep{rto}, which adds a token-level reward that involves DPO model in the standard PPO framework, enabling more localized learning signals.
-Even so, token-level training can be sensitive to reward noise and minibatch composition, which motivates robust objectives that enhance stability for such uncertainty.
+In this paper, we build on Reinforced Token Optimization (RTO)~\citep{rto}, which adds a token-level reward that involves DPO model in the standard PPO framework, enabling more localized learning signals.
+Even so, token-level training can be sensitive to reward noise, difficult response segments, and minibatch composition, which motivates robust objectives that enhance stability under such uncertainty.